 On the occasion of the next IPY day to take place on 13 December and dedicated to ice sheets, SciencePoles takes a closer look at their characteristics, the history of their exploration, and what science projects are carrying out research on them during the IPY 2007-08.

 An ice sheet is a very thick and permanent cover of ice that extends to more than 50,000 km2 over a continent, island or landmass.

 Ice sheets grow in mass and surface area as successive layers accumulate through snow precipitation over millions of years, covering all land features and forming a low gradient, dome like structure.
 As the weight of the ice increases, it starts to deform and is eventually forced outwards through very large glaciers (also known as ice streams) that spill over coastlines and expand out to sea as floating ice shelves or ice tongues.

-Originating in ice ages, ice sheets advance and retreat in response to the Earth's average temperature and glacial cycles.
+Originating during ice ages, ice sheets advance and retreat in response to Earth's average temperature and glacial cycles.
 Today the Earth has three great ice sheets: The East and West Antarctic ice sheets, and the Greenland ice sheet.

 In Antarctica, the East and West Antarctic ice sheets cover over 97% of the continent's 14 million square kilometres (approximately one and half times the size of the United States).
 They contain 90% of all the world's ice, and 70% of all the world's fresh water.